skylineCodes/kettl-commerce/README.md

 -   `ELASTICSEARCH_URL=http://elasticsearch:9200`

-You can get the necessary `.env` files from the project admin or generate them based on the examples provided above.
+You can generate the necessary `.env` files from the `.env.example` added to each service.

 ### Installation